Liberty Broadband (NASDAQ:LBRDA) Sets New 52-Week Low at $101.29

 Liberty Broadband Co.
 (NASDAQ:LBRDA – Get Rating)’s share price reached a new 52-week low on Thursday .
 The company traded as low as $101.29 and last traded at $101.57, with a volume of 2819 shares changing hands.
 The stock had previously closed at $108.80.

 A number of research firms have weighed in on LBRDA.
 TheStreet lowered shares of Liberty Broadband from a “b-” rating to a “c+” rating in a research note on Wednesday, May 11th.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Liberty Broadband from $196.00 to $158.00 in a research note on Tuesday, May 10th.
-Finally, Benchmark dropped their price objective on shares of Liberty Broadband to $201.00 in a research note on Friday, May 20th.
+Benchmark lowered their target price on shares of Liberty Broadband to $201.00 in a report on Friday, May 20th.
+Finally, Deutsche Bank Aktiengesellschaft lowered their target price on shares of Liberty Broadband from $196.00 to $158.00 in a report on Tuesday, May 10th.

-In related news, Director J David Wargo acquired 300 shares of the firm’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was acquired at an average price of $110.76 per share, for a total transaction of $33,228.00.
-Following the completion of the acquisition, the director now owns 32,214 shares of the company’s stock, valued at approximately $3,568,022.64.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 7.63% of the company’s stock.
+In other Liberty Broadband news, Director J David Wargo bought 300 shares of the business’s stock in a transaction on Tuesday, May 10th.
+The stock was purchased at an average price of $110.76 per share, for a total transaction of $33,228.00.
+Following the completion of the transaction, the director now directly owns 32,214 shares of the company’s stock, valued at $3,568,022.64.
+The acquisition was disclosed in a filing with the SEC, which is accessible through this link.
+7.63% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of LBRDA.
-Morgan Stanley increased its holdings in Liberty Broadband by 10.3% during the second quarter.
-Morgan Stanley now owns 61,426 shares of the company’s stock worth $10,330,000 after buying an additional 5,759 shares during the last quarter.
-HighTower Advisors LLC boosted its position in Liberty Broadband by 17.7% during the third quarter.
-HighTower Advisors LLC now owns 1,449 shares of the company’s stock worth $246,000 after purchasing an additional 218 shares during the period.
-Royal Bank of Canada boosted its position in Liberty Broadband by 2.1% during the third quarter.
-Royal Bank of Canada now owns 9,176 shares of the company’s stock worth $1,544,000 after purchasing an additional 193 shares during the period.
-Eaton Vance Management boosted its position in Liberty Broadband by 1.6% during the third quarter.
-Eaton Vance Management now owns 14,371 shares of the company’s stock worth $2,419,000 after purchasing an additional 232 shares during the period.
-Finally, Cubist Systematic Strategies LLC bought a new position in Liberty Broadband during the third quarter worth about $762,000.
-Institutional investors and hedge funds own 11.67% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Signaturefd LLC boosted its position in shares of Liberty Broadband by 6.0% in the fourth quarter.
+Signaturefd LLC now owns 1,492 shares of the company’s stock valued at $240,000 after acquiring an additional 85 shares during the period.
+State of Alaska Department of Revenue lifted its position in Liberty Broadband by 1.2% during the first quarter.
+State of Alaska Department of Revenue now owns 7,714 shares of the company’s stock valued at $1,010,000 after purchasing an additional 89 shares during the last quarter.
+SG Americas Securities LLC lifted its position in Liberty Broadband by 1.0% during the fourth quarter.
+SG Americas Securities LLC now owns 9,661 shares of the company’s stock valued at $1,554,000 after purchasing an additional 97 shares during the last quarter.
+Vident Investment Advisory LLC lifted its position in Liberty Broadband by 3.2% during the fourth quarter.
+Vident Investment Advisory LLC now owns 3,200 shares of the company’s stock valued at $515,000 after purchasing an additional 98 shares during the last quarter.
+Finally, Integrated Wealth Concepts LLC lifted its position in Liberty Broadband by 4.1% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 2,516 shares of the company’s stock valued at $405,000 after purchasing an additional 100 shares during the last quarter.
+Institutional investors own 11.67% of the company’s stock.

 Liberty Broadband Corporation engages in the communications businesses.
 It operates through GCI Holdings and Charter segments.
 The GCI Holdings segment provides a range of wireless, data, video, voice, and managed services to residential customers, businesses, governmental entities, and educational and medical institutions primarily in Alaska under the GCI brand.